mjcumming/wiim/docs/ARCHITECTURE.md

     return platforms
 ```

-This approach ensures only needed platforms are loaded, reducing resource usage and entity clutter.
+This approach ensures only essential platforms are loaded, reducing resource usage and entity clutter.